Load limits to take effect in southwest North Dakota

-The North Dakota Department of Transportation will implement seasonal load restrictions on several highways in the southwestern portion of the state beginning Thursday.
+The North Dakota Department of Transportation has implemented seasonal load restrictions on several highways in the southwestern portion of the state beginning Thursday.

 Load limits are common statewide in the spring.
 They're aimed at protecting roads left vulnerable by the spring thaw, and typically are implemented until roadbeds have stabilized enough to carry normal loads.